johnwaka/johnwaka/README.md

 That's me, I keep things awesome.
 This saves you time and money.

-## I'm a Web developer, Cloud Engineer, and a Writer!
+## I'm an Engineer with a focus in Cybersecurity, Cloud engineering and Web development
 - 🔭 Exploring new technologies and automating manual work in my job.
 - :cloud: Learning Cloud Infrastructure and architecture.
-- 👯 Looking to collaborate with other content creators.
+- 👯 Documenting my journey through content writing.
-- 🥅 2021 Goals: Contribute more to Open Source projects and learn AWS and Azure in depth.
+- 🥅 2021 Goals: Advance cybersecurity and AWS in depth.
 - ⚡ Fun fact: I love to write my thoughts when I am alone.

 <h3> 🛠 &nbsp;Tech Stack</h3>